The face-to-face Master of Arts in Special Education degree at Appalachian

 The program fulfills requirements for the advanced competencies licensure from the North Carolina Department of Public Instruction, making you eligible for employment in a variety of special education settings, including public and private schools.

-- Courses are face-to-face with evening meeting times
+- Two classes per semester with evening meeting times

 - Occasional online class or weekend meeting time is possible

 - Hold a bachelor’s degree from an accredited institution

 - Hold a North Carolina "A" licensure or the equivalent from another state if seeking licensure